JennHaggerty/jennhaggerty.github.io/_posts/2025-05-15-myjobquestio-notifications.markdown

 description: "'Your Recruiter' is now 'MyJobQuest.io' with UI feedback for the user."
 ---

-MyJobQuest.io, formerly Your Recruiter, has a name and UI update.
+MyJobQuest.io, formerly Your Recruiter, has a new name and UI update.

 <h2>What's Happening Now</h2>